-Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels in Scotland in 2020 and Best Castle Hotels Scottish Highlands in 2020
+Castle Categories: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Stays, and Dog/Pet Friendly Castle StaysCastle Tags: Best Castle Hotels in Scotland - 2021 and Best Castle Hotels Scottish Highlands in 2021

 Most Famous Guests: Queen Victoria, Queen Elizabeth II & Prince Phillip, Duke of Edinburgh.